 |InvestorMint provides personal finance tools and insights to better inform your financial decisions.
 Our research is comprehensive, independent and well researched so you can have greater confidence in your financial choices.|

 As a new trader or investor, low transaction costs and fast execution speeds are two of the most important criteria to screen for when evaluating online stock brokers.
 A strong emphasis on customer support, an intuitive easy-to-use platform and extensive educational resources are especially valuable.

 Overall Best Online Stock Brokers For New Traders

-Stocks Brokers offering comprehensive educational resources and relatively low commissions are Charles Schwab and TD Ameritrade.
+Stocks Brokers offering comprehensive educational resources and relatively low commissions are Charles Schwab.

 Choosing among the best online stock brokers means ranking brokers among the most important characteristics for new traders or investors: